 Continue to roast for another 25 to 30 minutes until it's a deep golden brown.

-When you remove the finished roast and vegetables if there's any excess liquid in the bottom of the pan, use a baster to add it back into the saucepan with the remaining gravy.
+When you remove the finished roast and vegetables, if there's any excess liquid in the bottom of the pan, use the baster to add it back into the saucepan with the remaining gravy.

-Garnish the final dish with the last few fresh rosemary sprigs and serve immediately!
+Garnish the final dish with the last few fresh rosemary sprigs and serve immediately.